 Pro Tip: Make a little extra dressing and toss the made ahead pasta salad with it before serving.
 It will make the salad taste freshly made and prevent any dryness.

-- Leftovers can be stored in an airtight container in the refrigerator for up to 5 days.
+Leftovers should be refrigerated in an airtight container for up to 5 days.

 - 1 box uncooked short-cut pasta (I used farfalle but rotini or penne work as well), 16oz

 - 1 pint heirloom cherry tomatoes halved (regular cherry or grape tomatoes work as well)

 - 1 cup diced cucumbers